jeanbourgain8/jeanbourgain8.github.io/posts/Blogsite/My Tryst with ISI-Delhi.md

 <br>
 </details>
 <br>
 Recently, after re-aligning my interests with Economics as primary focus from Theoretical CS in Sept'22,  **I have found ISI-Delhi with You & Prof. Arunava Sen as crown jewels to my this new world**.
-Adding to it, "<ins><strong>the possibility of pursuing research remotely</strong></ins>" has only made the feeling even more concrete.
+Adding to this, "<ins><strong>the possibility of pursuing research remotely</strong></ins>" has only made the feeling more concrete.

 In this regard, from Oct'22 I have started to pickup the basics of the subjects with the help of M.A.
 Economics course at IGNOU.
 I felt it was the best option to pursue, simultaneously could also earn a degree.
 If in case, not even in my wildest dreams I would allow, but if anything goes wrong with the UPSC-CSE, I can appear for Indian Economic Services ( for which M.A.
 Economics is compulsory) as a backup option.